axeluhl/sailing-analytics/wiki/data-mining-architecture.md

 ## General Infrastructure

 The central place to get information about the current state of the data mining and to perform actions is the OSGi-Service `DataMiningServer`.
-It provides information about the statistics, dimensions, data retriever chains and other data mining components, that are currently available.
+It provides information about the statistics, dimensions, data retriever chains and other data mining components, that are available at runtime.
 It also provides methods to create and run queries with a specific structure.
-For example a query, that returns all dimension values for a data type, or a standard statistic query (that is described in [Building and running Queries](#Building-and-running-Queries)).
+For example a query, that returns all dimension values for a Fact, or a standard statistic query (that is described in [Building and running Queries](#Building-and-running-Queries)).
 The server also has methods to get necessary elements to build your own queries (like an `ExecutorService` or the `ResourceBundleStringMessages`) or to convert DTOs to the data mining domain objects.

 ### Registration and Deregistration of Data Mining Bundles